just-harry/tiny-ui-fix-for-ts3/README.md

 "**Generate package**" will make the script start generating the `tiny-ui-fix.package` file. \
 "**Export load-order**" will write the current patchset load-order to the "Import/Export" text-box. \
 "**Import load-order**" will read and use a patchset load-order from the "Import/Export" text-box. \
+"**Check for updates**" will check if there are any updates available for the Tiny UI Fix. \
 "**Cancel**" will cancel any changes that have been made, and will cause the script to exit.

 ---